CrossTheRoadElec/Phoenix5-Documentation/source/ch16_ClosedLoop.rst

   .. image:: img/lv-4-param-1.png

- 7. Tune the PID for both the primary and auxiliary PID using the above methods.
+ 8. Tune the PID for both the primary and auxiliary PID using the above methods.

-Then PID[1]'s selected sensor needs to be configured, typically using a remote sensor.
-See :ref:`remote-sensors-label` for details on how to do this.

-After this, determine if the master controller should use the output of PID[0] + PID[1] or if it should use PID[0] - PID[1] The auxiliary follower will use whichever sign the master does not use, in order to control the differential.
+.. tip:: Primary and Auxiliary PID can initially be tuned independently to simplify the tuning process.
+Tune the primary PID gains while keeping the Auxiliary target constant, then tune the auxiliary PID gains while keeping the primary target constant (ie. using zero-turn movement).
+The primary and auxiliary gain sets can then be further tuned when exuting motion using both PID loops simultaneously.